When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

-See a doctor to rule out an ectopic pregnancy if you continue to see negative test results and still do not get your period.
+See a doctor immediately to rule out an ectopic pregnancy if you have a negative test, no period, and experience severe abdominal pain or dizziness.

 Could My Medications Be the Culprit?